quicwg/base-drafts/draft-ietf-quic-transport.md

 indistinguishable from a regular packet with a short header.

 A stateless reset uses an entire UDP datagram, starting with the first two bits of the packet header.
-The remainder of the first byte and an an arbitrary number of random bytes following it are set to unpredictable values.
+The remainder of the first byte and an arbitrary number of random bytes following it are set to unpredictable values.
 The last 16 bytes of the datagram contain a Stateless Reset Token.